Parameters and Payload of an Operation

 This page has shown:

-• How to specify the two types of input data an operation can provide: parameters and requestBody.
+- How to specify the two types of input data an operation can provide:

-• The request body is specified, much like responses are, using the content field.
+path,query,headers) and their content (schema) and serialization (style) is highly customizable. - The request body is specified, much like responses are, using the

 The next page explains how to reuse portions of an OpenAPI Description to remove redundancy, reducing file size and maintenance cost.